[ab initio mundi]

 While he was caught off guard, Kaden's sword dipped away from her.
 Tessa took the opportunity to kick him square in the chest, recovering her own weapon.

 "That's what I meant."
-Tessa grinned proudly.
+Tessa smirked in satisfaction.
 "Now, Kaden, it's been great but I've got a flag to capture."

 Before he could regain his composure, Tessa bolted off.
 She wove in between trees and found herself in the clearing near Zeus's Fist.
 The cluster of boulders normally would have intimidated her, if it weren't for the billowing red flag at the top.